mathworks-ref-arch/matlab-production-server-on-aws/README.md

 If you are making an AJAX request to the server, make sure that CORS is enabled in the server configuration.
 You can enable CORS by editing the property `CORS Allowed Origins` property in the **Settings** tab of the dashboard.

-Also, some HTTP libraries and Javascript AJAX calls will reject a request originating from a server that uses a self-signed certificate.
+Also, some HTTP libraries and JavaScript AJAX calls will reject a request originating from a server that uses a self-signed certificate.
 You may need to manually override the default security behavior of the client application.
-Alternatively, you can add a new
-HTTPS endpoint to the application gateway.
+Alternatively, you can add a new HTTPS endpoint to the application gateway.
 For more information, see [Change SSL Certificate](https://www.mathworks.com/help/mps/server/manage-aws-resources-reference-architecture.html#mw_51d64616-777c-4e15-af40-ab3d8dcc418f).

 ## How do I allow multiple IP address ranges access to the dashboard?
 The deployment template allows you to enter only one range of IP addresses that can access the dashboard.
 After the deployment is complete, you can allow additional IP ranges access to the dashboard.
 For details, see